 JSON to JSONL Converter

-Convert your JSON files to JSON Lines format quickly and efficiently.
+Convert JSON arrays to JSON Lines format for streaming instantly.

 JSON Array